cml87/SpringCore_111_forJenkins/README.md

 Almost everything in Spring can now be configured using Java configuration.

 The configuration class can be annotated with `@Configuration` which give other functionalities that I still don't understand.
+But this annotation will mark configuration classes that we can pass to
+`AnnotationConfigApplicationContext` to initialize the container with the beans in all of them.

 #### Java: constructor injection